 Therefore, certain vaccinations are recommended and necessary to keep your kitty healthy.
 Some vaccines are recommended specifically for indoor cats.
-However, if your kitten mixes with an outdoor cat or other pets such as a dog that goes in and out of the house, or your cat goes outdoors from time to time, they may need additional vaccinations.
+However, if your kitten mixes with an outdoor cat or other pets, such as a dog that goes in and out of the house, or your cat goes outdoors from time to time, they may need additional vaccinations.

 Essential Immunization And Vaccinations

-The most important point here is the time schedule, which is crucial to ensure that your kitty receives their vaccinations during the period between gaining natural maternal immunization via the mother’s milk, and being exposed to harmful diseases.
+The most important point here is the time schedule, which is crucial to ensure that your kitty receives their vaccinations during the period between gaining natural maternal immunization via the mother’s milk and being exposed to harmful diseases.

 Side Effects: There may be some side effects with cat shots (similar to human vaccinations), which can include a slight fever, localized swelling at the site of the vaccination, and a temporary reduction in appetite.
-These symptoms usually ease within a few days, but do consult with your vet if you are worried about your cat’s post-vaccination symptoms.
+These symptoms usually ease within a few days, but consult your vet if you are worried about your cat’s post-vaccination symptoms.
 In very rare instances, cats may develop allergic reactions to immunization, but figures are between 1 to 10 cats per 10,000 of all vaccinations carried out.

 Vaccinations should be repeated once every one to three years, depending on your cat’s circumstances and your vet’s recommendations.

-Additional Vaccinations For Kittens
+Additional Vaccines For Kittens

 Your vet will advise you if these are necessary for your cat, depending on his or her lifestyle.
 For example, if Chlamydophila is prevalent in the area where you live and your cat mixes and mingles with outdoor cats or goes outside on occasion, you may be advised to vaccinate your kitty against this disease.
 Another disease carried by outdoor cats is Feline Leukaemia (FeLV), which may also be added to the vaccine mix.